-On January 15, 2021, Netgain confirmed the following: Between November 8, 2020, and December 3, 2020, an attacker accessed servers storing Perkins' files, some of which they copied and stole.
+On January 15, 2021, Netgain confirmed the following: Between November 8, 2020 and December 3, 2020, an attacker accessed servers storing Perkins' files, some of which they copied and stole.
 They also encrypted files and demanded to be paid a ransom by Netgain in exchange for returning copies of stolen files and providing a key to access encrypted files.
 Netgain paid a ransom, and the attacker returned the files they had stolen, along with a decryption key.
-As we mentioned in a prior communication, according to Netgain, law enforcement and the cybersecurity specialists they engaged, this attacker is not known to post the data, nor keep any copies of it once a ransom is paid.
+According to Netgain, law enforcement and the cybersecurity specialists they engaged, this attacker is not known to post the data, nor keep any copies of it once a ransom is paid.
 However, we know that there are no guarantees, and we still consider any data viewed or stolen by the attacker to be at risk.
 Perkins conducted a comprehensive and time-intensive review of the information stored on the impacted server hosted by Netgain, and this data review process recently concluded.

 What Information Was Involved.
-As part of the services that Perkins provides, your information was stored on a server that Netgain reports was accessed by the attacker, though there is no indication Perkins was intentionally targeted in this attack.
-The following types of your personal information were stored on the server hosted by Netgain which was impacted by this event: name, and <<Variable Text - data elements>>.
+As part of the services that Perkins provides to <<Name of Data Owner>, your information was stored on a server that Netgain reports was accessed by the attacker, though there is no indication Perkins was intentionally targeted in this attack.
+The following types of your personal information were stored on the server hosted by Netgain which was impacted by this event: name and <<Data Element>.